 With inextricably linked tectonic and climate-driven coastal hazards, Cascadia provides a unique opportunity for the study of local coastal changes spanning time scales from minutes to millennia, reflecting complex and locally-specific layering of impacts from chronic and acute hazards.
-Long-term relative sea level rise is governed here by tectonic motion, with the highest west coast rates of relative sea level rise found at the southern end of Cascadia, while relative sea level rise (RSLR) is muted along some stretches of the Olympic Peninsula in the north by uplift.
+Research teams are studying a host of coastal issues including earthquakes, landslides, tsunamis, sea level rise, flooding, and coastal change.

 - Team 1 – Tectonic Geohazard Sources and Integrated Probabilistic Modeling